-Callan’s work ranges across a diverse set of mediums, methods and materials.
+Jonathan Callan’s work ranges across a diverse set of mediums, methods and materials.
 It is linked by a preoccupation with the limitations of language.
+Deeply fascinated with the dominance of literature in British culture, his work questions what is overlooked when we rely too heavily on words to convey experience.
 Callan often works with texts, books, maps, and photographs.
 Much of this information is sourced and filtered from secondhand books.
-He regards his own culture as one that is predominately literary and has had an almost lifelong concern in trying to reconcile his own deep interest in materiality with that pervasive literary history.
 The work can be both small and intimate and also expansive, sculptural installations that occupy whole spaces.

 In Jonathan's words, "Most of my work is derived from a fascination with materiality.
 I'm interested in fluff, dirt, dust.
 I'm interested in things breaking down.
 I'm interested in that which cannot be said but can only be shown.
 Most objects to me are not real until I can find what is inside.
 Which presents a paradox, since we can only ever see the surface of things.
 The real interior of any object is seen as a series of surfaces beyond and behind which are only more interior surfaces.
 This is a morbid inclination.
 Perhaps implying that things can only be understood after having been broken down or destroyed, suggesting that the attainment of knowledge is an invasive procedure, no gaze or observation leaving its subject unmarked."